Current Code: 0.88

 On the current code, there are (supposedly?) two Wizard Modes that can be activated by completing certain amounts of Haunts.
 One is given after making it through three Haunts, and the other is given after completing them all.

-- House Party: You’ve survived and made it halfway through the House, it’s time to party like monsters!
+- House Party: (Large window in the center of house) You’ve survived and made it halfway through the House, it’s time to party like monsters!
 This is a four-ball Multiball similar to Total Annihilation from AFM where all of the major shots (except for the House Entrance and Garage) are lit to score Jackpots starting at 1,125,000 incrementing by 75k per Jackpot.
 After scoring a Jackpot, the shot won’t be lit again until a different shot is made.
 Shooting the House Entrance will score a Super Party Jackpot, which awards all of the Jackpots you’ve collected up to that point again.
 The Multiball ends once you return to single ball play.

 - The second Wizard Mode, which isn’t in the code yet, is a “final attic mode”.
 Coming soon.